-Tax Deductions Extended for 2019 and 2020
+Deductions Extended for Tax Year 2020

-The Further Consolidated Appropriations Act of 2020
+The Further Consolidated Appropriations Acts

 Qualified Principal Residence Indebtedness

 The exclusion works like this: Perhaps you lose your home to foreclosure, and the lender forgives your $300,000 remaining mortgage balance.
-You’re no longer legally obligated to repay that money.
-Great—except the expiration of the qualified principal residence indebtedness provision would have required that you include that $300,000 in your taxable income for the year.
+You’re no longer legally obligated to repay that money—except the expiration of the qualified principal residence indebtedness provision would have required that you include that $300,000 in your taxable income for the year.